SpectraL519/pypformat/docs/utility.md

 > [!NOTE]
 > If the `exact_match` parameter is set to `True`, the functions will use the `<type-to-check> is self.type` check.
 Otherwise, the `isinstance` or `issubclass` behaviour is used.

-- `cmp` - a classmethod which defines the comparator logic used for ordering iterables of `TypeSpecificCallable`.
+- `cmp` - a classmethod which defines the comparator logic used for ordering of `TypeSpecificCallable` objects.

   ```python
   @classmethod